William E. Smith (judge)

-William Edward Smith (born December 31, 1959, in Boise, Idaho) is a United States district judge of the United States District Court for the District of Rhode Island and a former federal judicial nominee to the United States Court of Appeals for the First Circuit.
+William Edward Smith (born December 31, 1959) is a senior United States district judge of the United States District Court for the District of Rhode Island and a former federal judicial nominee to the United States Court of Appeals for the First Circuit.

 Background

 Smith received his Bachelor of Arts degree from Georgetown University in 1982 and his Juris Doctor cum laude from Georgetown University Law Center in 1987.

 He was in private practice in Providence, Rhode Island, from 1987 until 2000.
 From 1993 until 1998, he was also a part-time judge in the town of West Warwick.
 Smith was the staff director of the Rhode Island office of United States Senator Lincoln Chafee from 2000 until 2001.
 From 2001 to 2002, he returned to private practice in Providence.

 From 2001 to 2002, Smith was an adjunct professor at Providence College.
 He currently teaches as an adjunct professor at Roger Williams University School of Law.